bettermanagenow/bmn/content/story.md

 > 1. __RESPONSIBILITY:__ The freedom is not free.
 And it comes with a cost called the Responsibility.
 > 2. __ACTION:__ Action is potent.
 Inaction is impotent.
 And leadership means to act wisely.
-> 3. __MANAGEMENT:__ If you can’t yourself, you can’t manage anything.
+> 3. __MANAGEMENT:__ If you can’t manage yourself, you can’t manage anything.

 The new CEO was very happy and quickly thought of implementing the advice.
-He called a meeting of his entire team, took them in confidence and shared the new winning strategy.
+He called a meeting of his entire [team](/contact), took them in confidence and shared the new winning strategy.
 They all started blaming the earlier CEO and his team for all the failures.

 ## Implementing the New Strategy